rpellerin/rpellerin.github.io/content/fixing-my-life.md

 - Read more
 - Play another musical instrument
 - Learn Dutch and Spanish
-- Learn how to dance Rock and Roll.
+- Learn how to dance Rock and Roll or salsa or swing.
-- Go to a comedy club and jazz bars in New York City and San Francisco

 # Further reading